Make the ask!

 Although discussing salary can be a nerve-wracking experience, it is important to understand the value of your experience so you neither get paid too little for your work nor make yourself too expensive as a candidate.
 Consider your salary as well as monetary and non-monetary benefits (see benefits list below) as items to be negotiated.

-For more details, visit the Offers and Negotiations section of Career Readiness Guide (PDF).
+For more details, visit the Offers and Negotiations section of the Career Readiness Guide (PDF).

 Understand Your Value